Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Lamiaceae >>> Salazaria mexicana

 ARMED: The ends of twigs are drawn out into weak spines.

-RANGE: Common in the washes of western Arizona mountains (Kofa, Eagletail, Big Horn), but occurs sporadically towards the east as far as northwest of Phoenix.
+RANGE: Common in the washes of western Arizona mountains (Kofa, Eagletail, Big Horn), but also occurs sporadically towards the east as far as north of Phoenix.

 Sponsored Links: